alien-droid/Track-Subscriptions-Backend/README.md

 ---

-## 🚀 How to Use
+### 🚀 How to Use
-1. Authenticate using JWT to securely access the service.
+1. Authenticate using JWT to access the service securely.
-2. Add your subscriptions with details like name, cost, and renewal date.
+2. Add details about your subscriptions, such as name, cost, and renewal date.
 3. Receive timely reminders before your subscriptions renew.

 ---

-## 🏗 Built with ❤️ using Upstash Workflows, Arcjet, JWT, and MongoDB
+#### 🏗 Built with ❤️ using Upstash Workflows, Arcjet, JWT, and MongoDB